cblomart/smartthings/README.md

 # smartthings

-SmartThings Devices for my home.
+SmartThings Devices and apps for my home.

+## Devices

+List of devices added

   - Eversrping SP814 PIR

+## apps

+  - LightsPilot: pilot light in function of movements, contacts and/or luminosity with optional timer.